 Denys Darzi was born on the 22nd of September 1963 in Rio de Janeiro Brazil.
-He started practicing sports from a very young age, namely swimming where he managed to get into the best Swimming team in the country, the Equipe Gama Filho.
-Fate would have other plans other than an Olympic career, and as his parents moved to another neighborhood (Tijuca) he gave Water Polo a try.
+He started practicing sports from a very young age, namely swimming, where he got into the best Swimming team in the country, the Equipe Gama Filho.
+Fate would have other plans than an Olympic career, and as his parents moved to another neighborhood (Tijuca) he gave Water Polo a try.
 Denys was 14 years old then.
-Due to his strong competitive swimming background he was invited to be part of the Tijuca Tenis Club Water Polo Team (TTC) but a strong conjunctivitis stopped him from training for a long time.
-As a way to keep active one friend invited him to begin training Jiu Jitsu at Kioto Academy in Septemper 1978.
+Due to his strong competitive swimming background, he was invited to be part of the Tijuca Tenis Club Water Polo Team (TTC) but conjunctivitis stopped him from training for a long time.
+As a way to keep active, one friend invited him to begin training Jiu Jitsu at Kioto Academy in September 1978.

-At Kioto Academy he met Master Francisco Mansor who became his teacher and a second father.
-Denys became a tough competitor during the 1980’s reaching the top spots of some of the most important competitions of the past century such as the “Copa Lightning Bolt”, “Copa Company” and “Copa Vansport”.
-In the 90s he competed in three editions of the Brazilian championship, always fighting a category above (middle heavy weight), he was champion in 1998 and second place in 1999 and 2003.
+At Kioto Academy, he met Master Francisco Mansor who became his teacher and a second father.
+Denys became a formidable competitor during the 1980s reaching the top spots in some of the most important competitions of the past century such as the “Copa Lightning Bolt”, “Copa Company” and “Copa Vansport”.
+In the 90s he competed in three editions of the Brazilian championship, always fighting a category above (middle heavyweight), he was champion in 1998 and second place in 1999 and 2003.

-Due to a misunderstanding with Master Mansor, Darzi decided to go train with Master Carlson Gracie in his academy in Copacabana where he stayed about a year.
+Due to a misunderstanding with Master Mansor, Prof. Darzi decided to go train with Master Carlson Gracie at his academy in Copacabana where he stayed about a year.
 Because of his friends and the great atmosphere at Kioto Academy, he came back.
-After a while he moved to Barra da Tijuca neighbourhood, too far from Kioto Academy, what made him start to train at Gracie Barra Academy with Master Carlos Gracie Junior.
+After a while, he moved to Barra da Tijuca neighborhood, too far from Kioto Academy, what made him start to train at Gracie Barra Academy with Master Carlos Gracie Junior.